Daniel-Andarge/Agro-API/README.md

 To address these issues, AgroAPI was developed as a backend service tailored to the Ethiopian poultry and dairy farming industries.
 By directly linking farmers with buyers and farm input suppliers through a B2B platform, AgroAPI aims to eliminate intermediaries, streamline supply chain operations, and improve access to real-time market data.
 This solution enhances transparency, increases operational efficiency, and helps Ethiopian farmers achieve sustainable growth in an increasingly competitive market.

-### NOTE:
-The primary focus of this project is to implement best practices in back-end development, The front-end has been designed primarily to facilitate interaction with the back-end.
-However, it can be enhanced or improved as needed.

 ### Project Highlights:

 - **User Authentication:** Secure sign-up and login with JSON Web Tokens for enhanced data protection.